 B12 is one of those vitamins, however, that you can take on its own without upsetting the balance of the whole family.
 So start with a B complex and then add some extra B12 if you and your doctor think you should.

-As I told you last week, there are two common forms of man-made B12 on the market.
+As I’ve explained before, there are two common forms of man-made B12 on the market.
 Cyanocobalamin is the most common form.
-And despite internet rumors that you may have run across, it's completely safe to use.
+And despite internet rumors that you may have run across, it’s completely safe to use.

 Today, I mainly use methylcobalamin, another form of B12, when it’s available.
 Your body absorbs this form more readily.
 It is more expensive, however.